nkim71-dev/leakage_detection/README.md

 within a system by removing air from specific areas.

 ---
-## Dataset
+## Processing Data
+Run to preprocess raw data after creating a foldder called 'rawData' and putting rawdata in the folder

+    sh src/preprocessData.sh

 - Description
-    - A real-world compressor dataset is collected from a manufacturing plant from April 2023 to August 2023.
+    - A real-world compressor dataset is collected from a manufacturing plant in Rep. of Korea from April 2023 to August 2023.
-    - The dataset is preprocessed and provided in "data" folder.
+    - The preprocessed dataset is provided in "data" folder.
         - Null and invalid values are removed.
         - Noisy features are eliminated.
         - All values are normalized.